royaltm/spectrusty-tutorial/step4.md

     where D: BusDevice<Timestamp=VFrameTs<UlaVideoFrame>>
 ```

 But this seems convoluted.
 Is there another way?
-Well, yes.
-Instead, we'll set the constraint to directly require `ControlUnit` on the chipset implementation:
+Well, yes - let's set the constraint to directly require `ControlUnit` on the chipset implementation:

 ```rust
 impl<C: Cpu, M: ZxMemory, D: BusDevice> ZxSpectrum<C, M, D>